-is not possible to have a beam of neutral particles (e.g. photons).
+Figure 5 and 6 show the composition of positive and negative beams respectively 5.
+It is not possible to have a beam of neutral particles (e.g. photons).
 The negative (positive) beam contains negatively (positively) charged particles: electrons (or Positron, e+), Anti-protons (protons), Pions, Kaons and Muons.
 To know more about these particles we suggest you to watch this video or take a look at Wikipedia.
-It is important to keep in mind that Kaons and Pions transform into Muons within a characteristic time of \sim 26 nanoseconds (for Pions), hence along their path to the testbeam area.
+It is important to keep in mind that Kaons and Pions transform into other particles along their path to the test beam area.
+For example Pions transform into Muons within a characteristic half life time of \sim 26 nanoseconds.
 Therefore, the beam contains a certain number Muons.
 Muons tend to interact with matter much less than other particles, hence, by closing the collimator (i.e. by putting an obstacle in the path of the beam) one can stop all the particles except for Muons.
-In this way, a beam consisting of Muons can be obtained.
+In this way, a beam consisting of pure Muons can be obtained.
 Other particles may be created by the collision of the beam with the air in the experimental area.
 These "undesired" particles create a background that might affect the results of an experiment and need to be considered.
 Please contact us if you need additional information.
 The beam is not continuous in time but it follows the acceleration cycle of the PS.
 Hence, the particles arrive in bursts or spills, the Flux of particles depends on their Momentum and on their type.
-For example, Figure 4 shows that a beam of negative particles having a Momentum of 4 GeV contains $\sim\!\!450$ antiprotons, $\sim\!\!10000$ Electrons and Kaons and $\sim\!\!150000$ pions per burst of 400 ms. The relative intensity of particles can be modified by changing the target used to convert the primary beam of protons into the secondary beam.
+For example, Figure 6 shows that a beam of negative particles having a Momentum of 4 GeV contains $\sim\!450$ antiprotons, $\sim\!10000$ Electrons and Kaons and $\sim\!150000$ pions per burst of 400 ms. The relative intensity of particles can be modified by changing the target used to convert the primary beam of protons into the secondary beam.
 One type of target provides a beam richer in hadrons, the second one richer in electrons.
-Furthermore, there is also the possibility to have a very pure electron beam from the neutral channel.
-To do so, the secondary beams of charged particles are deflected away with two bending magnets and only the neutral gammas rays5 are selected.
-Following this, a converter consisting of 5 mm of lead is placed in their path and convert them into electron/positron pairs.
-Finally, the beamline is tuned to select either the electrons or positrons of energies ranging between 0.5 GeV and 4 GeV.
-Using this method, at energies <3 GeV the electron purity is > 90%.
-The beam has more or less a round profile, known as cross section.
+Furthermore, there is also the possibility to have a very pure electron beam with an energy ranging from 0.5 GeV to 4 GeV.
+6. The beam has more or less a round profile, known as cross section.
 In the focal plane, the beam spot has a diameter of about 2 cm.
 Similar to what happens with light, the further away the beam is from the focal place, the larger the diameter.
 The position of the focal point can be adjusted.
-Take-home messages about the beam:
+5Please note that these plots stop at 10 GeV but the beam can reach an energy of 15 GeV.
+The reason is that this testbeam facility has been upgraded in 2020/2021 and an updated version of the plot is not available yet.
+Nevertheless, the data shown by the plots are still valid. $^{^6\}text{To}$ create a pure electron/positron beam the secondary beams of charged particles are deflected away with two bending magnets and only the neutral gammas rays (Gamma rays are photons with energies above 0.5 GeV) are selected.
+Following this, a converter consisting of 5 mm of lead is placed in their path and convert them into electron/positron pairs.
+Finally, the beamline is tuned to select either the electrons or positrons of energies ranging between 0.5 GeV and 4 GeV.
+Using this method, at energies <3 GeV the electron purity is >90%